WTCSC/socket-to-em-caitlynn/README.md

     ![color_sample](media/colors2.png)

-- __Custom Usernames.__ Along with epic message coloring there's also the option to pick your username upon joining the server.Isn't that just so neat?
+- __Custom Usernames.__ Along with epic message coloring there's also the option to pick your username upon joining the server.
+Isn't that just so neat?

 - __Private Rooms.__ Because this is a ~~Discord knock off~~ a really cool chat room, there's an option to create and join private rooms!
 Like DMs where anyone can join at any time, because thats how not so private rooms work.